Stanley00011/Predicting-Customer-Churn-in-the-Telecom-Industry/README.md

    - Provide additional tech support and online security services, particularly to high-risk customers.

 4. **Personalized Marketing Campaigns**:
-   - Use insights from the model to create targeted campaigns aimed at retaining customers most likely to churn.
+   - Use insights from the model to create targeted campaigns to retain customers most likely to churn.

 ## 6. Conclusion
 Predictive modelling and data-driven insights provide valuable strategies for reducing churn in the telecom industry.
 Implementing these recommendations can significantly improve customer retention and overall profitability.